the great simplification

 it goes beyond the common climate change narrative that's often about CO2 emission, biodiversity loss, coral preservation, etc, and present an outlook looking at the many different interconnected variables. in a sense, it's similar to the degrowth narrative, yet way less climate-centric, and more considering of the whole set of systemic effects (mass migration, AI risk, cultural breakdown, etc).

-(eye-opening content that's making me reconsider the ethics of all of our technology development and lifestyles. for related terms, see: civilizational collapse, permacomputing, regenerative lifestyles... proceed at your own peril)
+(eye-opening content that's making me reconsider the ethics of all of our technology development and lifestyles. for related terms, see: systemic collapse, permacomputing, regenerative lifestyles... proceed at your own peril)

 a few relevant quotes/excerpts: